-How it works…..
+How it works….

 Our Address: Clinical Biochemistry Department, Black Country Pathology Services City Hospital Birmingham, B18 7QH, UKThis service is provided to the public from the SWBH NHS laboratory, part of Black Country Pathology Service (BCPS).
 Our work is overseen by the governance policies, procedures and Quality System that applies to BCPS.
 Please contact us if you would like further details in this area.Note: Birmingham Picture Library receives internet orders and forwards them at once to the laboratory.
 All queries are handled by the laboratory directly with you from then on.

 BCPS-V. 2020/18/2Last Updated: 2nd June 2020Review Date: 2nd October 2020